danielfsribeiro/matrixpath/README.md

 ### How to use the test

 ```
-<path/to>/matrixpath test/test_tree.csv
+<path/to>/matrixpath test/test_tree.tsv
 ```
 Outputs:
-test_tree_matrix.csv
+test_tree_matrix.tsv
-test_tree_score_matrix.csv
+test_tree_score_matrix.tsv
-test_tree_scores.csv
+test_tree_scores.tsv

 ### Output formats

 The matrices are organized *row x col* as *child x parent* ids.
 Any value outside the diagonal represents a connection between parent-child.
-On the *tree_matrix.csv* the diagonal merely represents that the child/parent is connected to itself.
+On the *tree_matrix.tsv* the diagonal merely represents that the child/parent is connected to itself.
-On the *tree_score_matrix.csv* the diagonal is the score, aka, the amount of children connected to each parent node plut itself (+1).
+On the *tree_score_matrix.tsv* the diagonal is the score, aka, the amount of children connected to each parent node plut itself (+1).
-The *tree_scores.csv* is table similar to the input tree in format, but column 1 contains Node id and column 2 its respective score (connections + 1).
+The *tree_scores.tsv* is table similar to the input tree in format, but column 1 contains Node id and column 2 its respective score (connections + 1).